Misko-2083/linuxliteprojects/README.md

 ##Shoping List
 - [ ] Icons for control panel concept
+- [ ] Mange base-files package to control lsb release and other aspects for updates
 - [ ] Color Shceme outline for LL
 - [ ] work on intaller concept for single packages
 - [ ] way to toggle desktops on LL